TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ```

 This comment helps to refresh the reader on how BMI is calculated in plain English, helping the reader to see why the height needs to be converted and what the following calculation is doing.
 We are almost there with the naming, but the comment still adds further clarity.

+In many situations, well-placed comments are priceless.
+They might explain why an unintuitive bit of code is necessary, or perhaps the bigger picture of why a certain function is *particularly* important to be called here and not there.
+The article linked in the assignment section goes into more depth on this.

 ### In conclusion